WorldCoo/docs-slate-widget/source/index.html.md

 Parameter | Required | Description
 ---------- | ------- | -------
-data-lang | yes | ISO 639-2/b language code.
+data-widget-id | yes | UUID field.
+This will identify this particular widget in your page context. data-lang | yes | ISO 639-2/b language code.
 Please remember to activate this languages previously in your control panel or making a direct request to WorldCoo Support. data-currency | yes | ISO 4271 currency code data-checked | yes | Possible values: 1 (a donation has been placed), 0 (a donation has not been placed).